DenysVuika/handicraft/docs/concepts/editor.md

 const { actions, connectors, ...collected } = useEditor((state) => {});
 ```

-Note: Unlike `useNode` which can be only used inside User Components, `useEditor` can be used anywhere within the Craft context, including User Components.
+Note: Unlike `useNode` which can be only used inside User Components, `useEditor` can be used anywhere within the WebStencils context, including User Components.

 ## Getting state information